Driving Success Through Up-Selling & Cross-Selling

 The Sterling Chase team works with medium and large organisations across all industries to deliver a rapid and sustained step-change in selling, up-selling and cross-selling performance.
 We provide tailored solutions, tools and techniques that can be rapidly integrated with existing processes and systems across any company’s sales function to deliver success.

 Through tailored interventions of face-to-face and virtual sales training, coaching and consulting, Sterling Chase works closely with sales leadership teams to deliver a sustained performance improvement and ground-breaking return on investment for its clients.

 All of our programmes address the selling process, as well as the attitudes and competencies of the sales people, and the execution at the transactional, campaign, relationship (for major customers) and territory (or market vertical) levels.

 Our award winning Selling from the Left® consultative selling model enables sales teams to systematically sell, up-sell and cross-sell at all four levels.
 By providing a structured process for success, it provides the questioning, messaging and dialogue themes to give the sales person the confidence to lead conversations that will systematically result in up-selling and cross-selling opportunities being created in every interaction.
 The model also enables the marketing team to map out the messaging in order to support the up-selling and cross-selling journeys for all of the main market verticals or customer segments so that the sales force can apply the model with immediate results.

-Click here to find out more about Sterling Chase’s up-selling and cross-selling development solutions or contact us on (+44) 0845 371 3099 for a free consultation.
+To find out more about Sterling Chase’s up-selling and cross-selling development solutions contact us for a free consultation.